Adroiti/docs-for-code-review-tools/checkstyle-IllegalType.md

-Pattern: Check that particular class are never used as types in variable declarations, return values or parameters
+Pattern: Class used as type in variable declaration, return value or parameter

 Issue: -